VlachosGroup/pMuTT/docs/source/reactions.rst

    import numpy as np
-   from matplotlib import pyplot as plt from pMuTT.models.empirical.nasa import Nasa from pMuTT.models import reaction as rxn
+   from matplotlib import pyplot as plt from pMuTT.empirical.nasa import Nasa from pMuTT import reaction as rxn

    '''
    Initialize reaction